pkafei/Ready-Flask/README.md

 Extra
 =====
-Feel free to change the Jumbotron-narrow theme if you want to (bootstrap 3 is already included)
+Feel free to change the Jumbotron-narrow theme if you want to (bootstrap 3 is already included).